 - Synchronization software (ActiveSync, BlackBerry Desktop, iTunes)

-- Windows Vista and Windows 7 Sidebar Gadgets displaying Outlook information
+- Windows 7 Sidebar Gadgets displaying Outlook information

 - Skype (View-> Show Outlook Contacts)